jakeloggins/Clod-scripts/README.md

 #### LWT messages

 Devices should be programmed to send an LWT message to ` /[location path]/errors/[name] `.
 Persistence will mark the device as disconnected within all_devices and remove it from the active lists.
-Depending on the circumstances, persistence may also remove the device entirely from all_devices.
+Depending on the circumstances, persistence may also delete the device from all_devices.

 Scheduler
 ---------

-Scheduler.js takes device names and endpoints and adds schedule specific information.
+The scheduler sends normal MQTT commands to endpoints at specified times.
+It can be used through the dashboard or by sending a message to the /schedule topic.
 It does not interract with all_devices or the active lists.

-schedule_data:
+example schedule_data:

 ```
 {